tech-rakesh-ai/m-rakesh-kr/README.md

 - 🔭 I'm currently invested in learning about Blockchain development using Python frameworks. ⛓️
 - 👯 I’m looking to collaborate with other coders
 - 🥅 2022-2023 Goals: Learning Web3.0 and Blockchain.
-- ⚡ Fun fact: I love listing music and travelling at Historical Monuments.
+- ⚡ Fun fact: I love listening to music and traveling to historical monuments.

 <br />